Teenage Mutant Ninja Turtles (1987 TV series): Region 2

-The first volume of the 25th Anniversary Edition, containing all episodes from the first two seasons in a PAL format as well as some bonus material from season 10, was released for Region 2 DVDs by Lionsgate Home Entertainment in the UK and the Republic of Ireland on May 25, 2009.
-4 DVDs containing 3 episodes each based around Leonardo, Donatello, Raphael and Michaelango were released on May 19, 2014.
+The first volume of the 25th Anniversary Edition, containing all episodes from the first two seasons in a PAL format as well as some bonus material from Season 10, was released for Region 2 DVDs by Lionsgate Home Entertainment in the UK and the Republic of Ireland on May 25, 2009.
+4 DVDs containing 3 episodes each based around Leonardo, Donatello, Raphael and Michelangelo were released on May 19, 2014.
 DVDs of the series were also released by German distributor KSM GmbH between May 2007 and February 2012.

 Region 4

 The show was released in Australia by Lionsgate Home Entertainment between 2009 and 2016.
 All episodes from the 1987 series were released in sixteen volumes.
 The discs are in Region 4, but unusually, they are in NTSC picture format, instead of PAL.
 The first six DVDs are more or less duplicated from the Region 1 discs released in America, however unlike the American release, Season 4 was broken down into several separate volumes (7 to 9).